De-Cossackization: Effects on the Cossacks

 The deportations and exterminations are recognized as genocide by modern scholars.
 While there were more than a million Cossacks before 1917, very few people consider themselves Cossacks today.
 Shane O'Rourke states that the de-Cossackization "was one of the main factors which led to the disappearance of the Cossacks as a nation".

 According to Łukasz Adamski and Bartłomiej Gajos, the exact death toll from de-Cossackization is highly contentious, with estimates ranging from thousands to hundreds of thousands.
-Several factors contribute to the difficulty of estimating the death toll, including exaggerated numbers published by the white movement and varying definitions of the genocide; some historians count the deaths of the Holodomor in the Don region, an engineered famine that killed hundreds of thousands of Don Cossacks and Ukrainians.
+Several factors contribute to the difficulty of estimating the death toll, including exaggerated numbers published by the white movement and varying definitions of the genocide; some historians count the deaths of the Holodomor in the Don region, a famine that killed hundreds of thousands of Don Cossacks and Ukrainians.

 Robert Gellately claims that "the most reliable estimates indicate that between 300,000 and 500,000 were killed or deported in 1919–20" out of a population of around three million, with most being deported.
 Alexander Nikolaevich Yakovlev, head of the Presidential Committee for the Rehabilitation of Victims of Political Repression, writes that "hundreds of thousands of Cossacks were killed", and Rudolph Rummel cites an estimate of 700,000 deaths in the Don Cossack genocide.

 Peter Holquist estimates a death toll in the thousands or tens of thousands in the period 1919–20, but notes that the extent of the genocide varied substantially by region.
 In some regions such as Khoper, tribunals executed thousands of Cossacks in a full-fledged extermination attempt, while some other tribunals did not conduct any executions at all.

 Research by Pavel Polian from Russian Academy of Sciences on the subject of forced settlements in the Soviet Union shows that more than 45,000 Cossacks were deported from the Terek Oblast to Ukraine.
 Their land was distributed among Cossack collaborators and Chechens.

 According to the Dictionary of Genocides, the "genocidal treatment" of the Cossacks was based on class, ethnicity and politics and part of a broader Bolshevik policy of remaking society.